 Milk is added at last.
 For a vegan version, you can add almond milk or soy milk to it.

 To make this recipe, dry fruits like almonds, cashew nuts etc are soaked over night along with seeds like khus khus, fennel seeds and black peppercorns and whole spices like black peppercorns.
 These are then ground to make a fine paste and mixed with milk.
 It is then garnished with slivered nuts and rose petals just before serving.

 How to make Thandai Powder?

-For those who don’t want to go through the process of preparing it, but have it instantly, making the Thandai Masala Powder that can be added to milk, and enjoyed also works.
-I have another post on the blog to make Thandai Powder.
+For those who don’t want to go through the process of preparing it, but have it instantly, making the Thandai Powder that can be added to milk, and enjoyed also works.
+All you have to do is add some powder in chilled milk and give it a good stir and your drink is ready to be served.
+I have another post on the blog to make this Powder.
 You can check it here.

 How to make Bhang Thandai at home?

-To make Thandai with Bhang, just soak 12-15 cannabis along with the remaining ingredients and follow the same process.
+To make Thandai with Bhang, just soak 12-15 cannabis along with the remaining ingredients as mentioned below and follow the same process.
 However, I would like you to read this article before you decide to add it in your drink.
 Here you go.

 How to make Thandai Step by Step

 Soak the nuts and seeds in water for 5-6 hours.